TomNuttall/aws-fullstack-rds-demo/README.md

 Demo Project to explore setting up RDS.

-Uses a GraphQL backend and Simple React App for testing.
+Uses a GraphQL backend with DrizzleORM and Simple React App for testing.

 ## Architecture Diagram